 Physical activity not only burns calories but also improves overall health and well-being.
 Aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic exercise per week, along with strength training exercises at least twice a week.

 Exercise is more than just a calorie burner; it's a regulator of metabolism.
-It increases your muscle mass, which in turn increases your BMR, meaning you burn more calories even at rest.
-Exercise also improves insulin sensitivity, which helps your body utilize glucose more efficiently.
+Because of that, it increases your muscle mass, which in turn increases your BMR, meaning you burn more calories even at rest.
+Exercise also improves insulin sensitivity, which helps your body put to use glucose more efficiently.

 FAQ: Common Questions Answered